flatsurf/ipymuvue/README.md

 Or, enable it in JupyterLab (see #8):

+    (cd js && yarn build:labextension)
     jupyter labextension develop --overwrite ipymuvue

 Now, start a `jupyter` notebook or `jupyter lab` and verify that the notebooks in `examples/` work correctly.

+Any changes you make to the Python code should be picked up automatically.
+Changes to `ipymuvue.pyodide` become effective by re-creating a widget (all the modules are reloaded in pyodide when a change to these files happens.)
+Other changes require a kernel restart as usual.

+When working with the classic notebook, any changes to the TypeScript/Javascript code, get picked up automatically and become effective once refreshing your browser.
+In JupyterLab, you need to rebuild the prebuilt extension and refresh the browser:

+    (cd js && yarn build:labextension)